 Halacha for Today started as a small email which I sent to a few friends and never expected at the time that it would grow at such a rapid pace, reach such a large audience or take up so much of my time.

 All the Halachos that I write are taken directly from the Sefarim of the Poskim, and sources are given for each Halacha.
 I do not write anything of my own.
 Furthermore, I clearly state that the Halachos are for learning purposes only and not for Psak Halacha, as a Rav should be consulted for a final ruling.

 Lastly, there are many Talmidei Chachamim, including Rabbonim with Smicha that read my emails daily and they are sure to let me know on the rare occasions when something I wrote need revisions or clarifications.

-Although I am hesitant to reveal my name, I can tell you that I currently live in Lakewood, NJ.
-I spent many years learning in Yeshivas, both in America and in Erez Yisroel, and always had an interest in Halacha.
+Although I am hesitant to reveal my name, I can tell you that I currently live in the Lakewood, NJ area.
+I spent many years learning in Yeshivas, both in America and in Eretz Yisroel, and always had an interest in Halacha.
 I am married with children, Baruch Hashem.
 I am a simple Yid who seeks to spread K'Vod Shamayim in the world.
-It is my sincere Tefilah that this website, as well as the daily Halacha emails accomplish just that.
+It is my sincere Tefilah that this website, as well as the daily Halacha/Chizuk emails accomplish just that.

 I welcome questions, suggestions, ideas, comments, and even constructive criticism.
 You can use the form below, or email me at Ben@HalachaForToday.com.
 I will, Bli Neder, respond to each and every email that I receive as soon as possible.